apache/sling-whiteboard/org.apache.sling.servlets.oidc-rp/README.md

 > This bundle is under development, do not use in production.

-This bundle adds support for Sling-based applications to function as a [Open ID connect](https://openid.net/developers/how-connect-works/) relying parties or OAuth 2.0 clients Its main objective is to simplify access to user and access tokens in a secure manner.
+This bundle adds support for Sling-based applications to function as a [Open ID connect](https://openid.net/developers/how-connect-works/) relying parties or OAuth 2.0 clients.
+Its main objective is to simplify access to user and access tokens in a secure manner.
 It currently supports the OIDC Authentication Code flow.

 ## Usage

 The bundle offers the following entry points

-- and `OidcClient` service that communicates with the remote Open ID connect provider
+- an `OidcClient` service that communicates with the remote Open ID connect provider
 - a `TokenStore` service that allows storage and retrieval of persisted tokens.

 Basic usage is as follows